 Rossby spent the summer of 1922 in Bergen before returning to Stockholm, where he worked for three years as a junior meteorologist at the Swedish Meteorological and Hydrological Institute under the direction of Johan W. Sandström.
 At the same time, he continued his studies in mathematical physics with the celebrated mathematician Erik Ivar Fredholm, earning the Filosofie Licenciat degree in 1925.
 During the course of his studies, Rossby served as the meteorologist on board several scientific cruises.
 In 1923, he sailed to Greenland on the Conrad Holmboe to establish weather stations for the Bergen school and to collect oceanographic and meteorological data.
 The ship flirted with disaster when it was caught in pack ice near East Greenland for six weeks and suffered such heavy damage that it eventually had to be scuttled.
 In 1924, the Swedish Weather Service assigned Rossby to the Royal Swedish training ship af Chapman on its voyage round the British Isles.
 His duties included preparing weather forecasts and taking upper-air observations.
 Some have said Rossby never took his own observations, but he certainly did so on this voyage.
 He collected and decoded weather information sent by official and amateur observers via wireless radio, a process he found to be “hopelessly confusing.”
 As a supplement to this technique, he used his own observations of wind, cloud formations, and differences in temperature between the air and the surface water to prepare forecasts according to Bergen school methods.
 He found this single-point technique quite acceptable, especially over the open ocean.
 To investigate the winds aloft, Rossby launched pilot balloons and tracked them with a special theodolite, a tripod-mounted telescope for the precise measurement of angles, stabilized to function properly on the rolling deck of the ship.
 By charting the results of nine ascents, he was able to estimate surface wind stresses and calculate the dissipation and vertical transport of energy in the atmosphere at different heights above the sea surface.
 On August 10–11, 1924, with the ship pounded by heavy weather and veering dangerously close to the Irish coast, a seriously seasick Rossby issued a critical—and correct—forecast for turning winds that would put them back on course.
-The following year Rossby set sail once again as the meteorologist on a voyage to Portugal and Madeira.
+The following year, Rossby set sail once again as the meteorologist on a voyage to Portugal and Madeira.
 Bjerknes may have diverted Rossby into a career in meteorology but he did not capture his sole allegiance, neither did the routine work of the Swedish Meteorological Service.
 Rossby had bigger plans.